A few things will happen immediately after the connection is established.

 For first-time initialization of the accessibility module, here is what you will need to do:

-- You will be asked to install an addon that will allow your copy of NVDA to communicate with the remote computer during the session.
+- If NVDA is currently running, you will be asked to install an addon that will allow your copy of NVDA to communicate with the remote computer during the session.
 Accept the installation prompts, and wait for NVDA to restart.

 - By now, the remote accessibility module will be fully initialized, and you will hear speech output as you control the remote computer.